equalitie/ouinet/README.md

 ## Request mechanisms

-These mechanisms to retrieve content are attempted as parallel coroutines showing the results of the first responding method.
+The following mechanisms to retrieve content are attempted as parallel coroutines showing the results of the first responding method.

 - *Origin*: The client contacts the origin server directly via HTTP(S).